Paseo de los Tristes in Granada - a Beautiful Walkway in the Shadow of the Alhambra

 To the left of the Paseo de los Tristes, facing the Alhambra, extended the Districo of the Axares.
 The Moors called it the Hospital of Africa for its beauty and cool climate.

-You can go to Plaza Nueva (500 meters away from Paseo de los Tristes) taking buses number C1, C2, or take LAC to Gran Via 1.
+You can also go to the Cathedral or Plaza Nueva (500 meters away from Paseo de los Tristes) taking buses number 4, 8, 11, 21, 33, bus stop Gran Via 1 and walk for 5 minutes.

 For more information, see Alhambra buses and urban buses.